knudvaneeden/ddd/DSPELL-E/README.txt

      2. -And unzip it in any arbitrary directory

+     3. -edit and save the file dspell-e.inc and change the path to where you installed this project (e.g. location of dspell.s) and where the file 'dspell2.mac' is located.
+         (otherwise you will see the error 'Cannot load macro')

+           E.g.

+            f:\bbc\taal\dspell-e\dspell2.mac

-     3. -Then run the file zipinstalldspell-e.bat
+     4. -Then run the file zipinstalldspell-e.bat

-     4. -That will create a new file dspell-e_knud.zip in that directory
+     5. -That will create a new file dspell-e_knud.zip in that directory

-     5. -Unzip that latest file in a new arbitrary directory
+     6. -Unzip that latest file in a new arbitrary directory

-     6. -Then run the file
+     7. -Then run the file

           dspell.mac